Parthipan-Natkunam/diamondSweeper/README.md

 ## Assumptions Made:
 1. IE is not to be supported.
-2. App will be run on latest versions of the modern browser.
+2. App will be run on latest versions of modern browsers.

 ## Libraries Used:
 React